Fund overview & performance

 Clear all filters

-Canada Life Global Small-Mid Cap Growth Fund
+Canada Life Global Small-Mid Cap Equity Fund F

-January 31, 2025
+October 31, 2025

 The fund seeks long-term capital growth by investing primarily in equities of global small- to mid-capitalization companies, either directly or through other investment funds.